abnos5525/Children/README.md

-"# Children"
+## Children

 In this program you input father and mother info like:
--Hair type
+- Hair type
--eye color
+- eye color
--skin color
+- skin color
--blood type
+- blood type
 and it shows you all type of their children!

 ## Details